Architecture Design

 The result of the Architecture Design process is an architectural design that meets the end-user capability needs shown in the Requirements Management process to have all stated and derived requirements allocated to lower-level system elements and to have the possibility of meeting cost, schedule and performance objectives.
 The architectural design should be able to be communicated to the customers and to the design engineers.

 The level of detail of the architectural design depends on the complexity of the system and the support strategy.
 It should be detailed enough to bound the cost and schedule of the delivered system, define the interfaces, assure customers that the requirements can be met and control the design process down to the lowest removable unit to support operations and sustainment.
-This architecture design may be documented and found in a program’s system model.
+This architecture design may be documented and found in a program???s system model.
 Once identified, the system architecture is placed under configuration management.

 Products and Tasks